 Senior Loans.
-Certain of the closed-end funds held by the Master Income Portfolio and the Value Equity and Income Portfolio invest in senior loans issued by banks. other financial institutions, and other issuers to corporations, partnerships, limited liability companies and other entities to finance leveraged buyouts, recapitalizations. acquisitions. stock mergers, repurchases, debt refinancings and, to a lesser extent, for general operating and other purposes.
+Certain of the closed-end funds held by the Master Income Portfolio, the Value Equity and Income Portfolio and the Senior Loan and Limited Duration Portfolio invest in senior loans issued by banks. other financial institutions, and other issuers to corporations, partnerships, limited liability companies and other entities to finance leveraged buyouts, recapitalizations. acquisitions. stock mergers, repurchases, debt refinancings and, to a lesser extent, for general operating and other purposes.
 Senior loans in which the funds invest: